jakubmartenekdev/inet-chat/README.md

 ### [1.4.4] - 2025 Mon Dec 22

 #### Changed
-- Many network programs send and receive buffers suffixed with newline character and without null terminator, so I fixed the code to satisfy this "convention?", anyway, client has better support with outside software like tcpbin, which I tested and it works fine
+- Many network programs send and receive buffers suffixed with newline character and without null terminator, so I fixed the code to satisfy this "convention?", anyway, client has better support with third party software like tcpbin, which I tested and it works fine

 #### To fix
 - [x] More descriptive usage messages